CarolTeo11/Capstone-24.1/README.md

 - by CT

 <img width="800" alt="image" src="https://github.com/CarolTeo11/Capstone-24.1/assets/130137674/8f0dfbf1-e0d9-4f36-9170-aabc44b94e77">

-* Note: There is not many changes from Capstone-20.1.
+* Note: There are not many changes from Capstone-20.1.
 Only made changes to plots to make it visually more informative in 3D.

 ### Executive summary